 Dosage and Duration

 Dietary supplements should be taken with care because of the potential side effects and interactions it might cause.
 Seek medical advice from your healthcare provider to know the right dosage and duration.
 Here are the following recommended dietary biotin intake which are based on gender and age:

 4 to 8 years

 14 to 18 years

-Important Note: Biotin supplementation is safe, however, because of the adverse effects and interactions with other medications, it is necessary to consult your healthcare practitioner prior to taking supplements.
+Important Note: Biotin supplementation is safe.
+However, because of possible adverse effects, it is necessary to consult your healthcare practitioner prior to taking supplements.
 Also, recommended doses of biotin supplements do vary depending on the health condition being treated.

 Precautions and Side Effects

-Children and Pregnant Women.
+For Children and Pregnant Women.
 Keep out of reach of children.
 If not properly administered, it can lead to adverse side effects.
-Make sure to consult first your healthcare provider before taking any kinds of medications and supplements in order to prevent any overdose and adverse effects.
+Consult first your healthcare provider before taking any kinds of medications and supplements to prevent any overdose and adverse effects.

 Antibiotics.
-It has been reported that antibiotics can decrease gut production and synthesis of biotin and therefore availability of biotin by destroying gut bacteria.
+It can decrease gut production and synthesis of biotin and therefore availability of biotin by destroying gut bacteria.
 Also, the long-term use of antibiotics destroys the bacteria in the gut that produce biotin.
 Some common antibiotics include amoxicillin, doxycycline and cephalexin.

 Anticonvulsant Drugs.
 Taking anti-seizure or anticonvulsant medications for a long time can lower biotin levels in the body.
 These kinds of drugs can also decrease the biotin absorption from foods.
 Antiseizure medications include carbamazepine, phenytoin and primidone.